rschristopher/ischristtrue.com/src/truth.md

  is a nihilistic
  program of
  dead ideas,
  a history of the failures
+ to answer
+ [any](https://plato.stanford.edu/entries/nothingness/#WhyTheSomRatThaNot)
- of past philosophers to answer [any](https://plato.stanford.edu/entries/nothingness/#WhyTheSomRatThaNot) of the fundamental questions -- and we're left with
+ of the fundamental questions -- and we're left with